BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/proof-of-work.md

 # Proof of Work

 Bitcoin Cash uses a [hashcash](https://en.wikipedia.org/wiki/Hashcash)-like algorithm as a primary metric for validating new blocks.
-The [block header](/protocol/blockchain/block/block-header) is hashed, its nonce is changed, and it is hashed again, until the resulting hash begins with an expected number of zero-bits.
+The [block header](/protocol/blockchain/block/block-header) is hashed, its nonce is changed, and it is hashed again, until the resulting hash begins with an expected number of zero-bits or, more precisely, is below a certain [target difficulty](#target-difficulty).
 This repeated hashing with an updated nonce is referred to as mining.
 For more information on how the number of zero-bits required is determined, see [Difficulty Adjustment Algorithm](/protocol/blockchain/proof-of-work/difficulty-adjustment-algorithm).
 For more information on how mining is performed in practice, see [Mining](/protocol/blockchain/proof-of-work/mining).